The Location Of The ‘Star Wars’ Resort At Walt Disney World Has Now Been Announced

-Last week, Disney decided to reveal the opening seasons for both versions of Star Wars: Galaxy’s Edge in the United States, but now, they’re giving even more.
-Disneyland will see its version of the 14-acre land open first sometime in summer 2019 with Walt Disney World’s version opening sometime in late fall 2019.
+Last week, Disney decided to reveal the opening seasons for both versions of Star Wars: Galaxy’s Edge in the United States, as reported by the Inquisitr, but now, they’re giving even more details.
+Disneyland will see its version of the 14-acre land open sometime in summer, 2019, with Walt Disney World’s version opening sometime in late fall, 2019.
 While the west coast may get that jump with the fans, WDW is going to have the advantage of also bringing the new Star Wars-themed resort hotel.

 With that being said, Disney has also decided to reveal the exact location of the new hotel and it is absolute perfection.

-Months ago, it was said by Disney that the new hotel would “connect seamlessly” with the version of Galaxy’s Edge going into Disney’s Hollywood Studios.
+Months ago, it was said by Disney that the new hotel would “connect seamlessly” with the version of Galaxy’s Edge going into Disney’s Hollywood Studios, as reported by the Inquisitr.
 While that is quite incredible and something that fans could imagine, there still was no definite location given and it left a lot open to interpretation and guessing.

 The guessing can now come to an end, though, as the Disney Parks Blog has revealed the exact location of the Star Wars immersive resort coming to Central Florida.
 Disney states that the new resort will be built on the south side of Disney’s Hollywood Studios, just east of World Drive.